juancarlospaco/gothon/README.md

 Delegates the Parse, Compile, Build and Cache to Go itself.

+If you Upgrade your Go version you dont have to change anything on Gothon, it just works.

+If you Upgrade your Python version you dont have to change anything on Gothon, it just works.

 Unix Socket are used because from benchmarks it performs 3x faster than TCP/UDP Sockets.

 This does not connect to the network, nor internet, nor use HTTP.